rhaamo/ARP-2600/README.md

 - uses different prefix for Resistors (R), Trimmers (VR) and Faders (?), also to do that on existing made schematics.
 - Jack sockets are `Exx`, hole for soldering a PANEL one or other wiring is `Txx`
 - Use the PCBs from patroche to check for jacks on PCB vs panel and the associated 'pads' for the flying wires between boards
-- Properly document thoses 'flying wires' like https://raw.githubusercontent.com/CreativeInquiry/ARP-2600/master/ARP-2600-Harness-Wiring.jpg but maybe in SVG/PDF.
+- Properly document thoses 'flying wires' like https://raw.githubusercontent.com/CreativeInquiry/ARP-2600/master/ARP-2600-Harness-Wiring.jpg but SVG/PDF with the board delimited and points/wire visibles. we don't have to wait until PCBs are done for that.
 - PSU won't (yet) be recreated, you can use a newer, better one like https://www.muffwiggler.com/forum/viewtopic.php?t=130814&highlight= (PCB is available in 115 and 230V)
 - Keyboard is not planned as CV/Gate is available on the panel, use your own midi-to-cv or keyboard with CV/Gate output
 - Properly document in a separate file all changes between schematics/patroche (and our renaming of duplicates)